 The directors consider the Group's exposure of the bank balances to cash flow interest rate risk is insignificant as interest bearing bank balances are within short maturity period.
-Besides, as the fluctuation of market interest rate on bank balances are not expected to be significant, no sensitivity analysis is prepared.
+Besides, as the fluctuation of market interest rate on bank balances are not expected to be significant, no sensitivity analysis for bank balances is prepared.